Purchase a Stamp

 About the Program

+The Colorado Waterfowl Stamp program was implemented in 1990 and provides funding to conserve wetlands for waterfowl and other wetland-dependent wildlife.
 The Colorado Waterfowl Stamp Program is designed to conserve wetlands for waterfowl and water birds.
 All revenue generated from the sale of the hunter version of the Waterfowl Stamp (more than $6.7 million to date) is used to fund wetlands projects throughout the state.
 More than 19,500 acres of wetlands have been protected with Waterfowl Stamp funds.
 Participation in the Waterfowl Stamp Program by hunters and non-hunters alike is an effective way to contribute to the conservation of this precious resource.
 Wetlands conservation efforts of the Waterfowl Stamp Program improve habitat for ducks, geese, and more than 500 other species of shorebirds, songbirds, amphibians and reptiles.

 Learn about the history, accomplishments and challenges of the waterfowl stamp program in the